Apil120/Learn-ML/README.md

-# 100-Days-of-ML
+# Learn-ML
-100 days of ML is a passion project created with the intention of helping people get into ML from just the basics of python.
+Learn-ML is a passion project created with the intention of helping people get into ML from just the basics of python.